bpolaszek/bentools-etl/README.md

 Here, we intentionnally threw an exception during the _transform_ operation.
 But thanks to the event dispatcher, we could tell the ETL this exception can be safely ignored and it can pursue the rest of the process.

-You can attach as many event listeners as you wish and sort them by priority.
+You can attach as many event listeners as you wish, and sort them by priority.

 Recipes
 -------

 A recipe is an ETL pattern that can be reused through different tasks.
-It's a kind of `ETLBuilder` factory, but you must know that a recipe can **replace** the builder's _extractor_, _transformer_ and _loader_ but will **add** event listeners.
 If you want to log everything that goes through an ETL for example, use our built-in Logger recipe:

 ```php